carloscjm/carloscjm/README.md

 - 👋 Hi, I’m @carloscjm, I'm a PHP/Node.js dev
-- 👀 I’m interested in learn php, javascript and Node.js
+- 👀 I’m interested in learn PHP, JavaScript and Node.js
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Node.js and AI
-- 💞️ I’m looking to collaborate on Node.js project
+- 💞️ I’m looking to collaborate on Node.js and PHP projectS
-- 📫 How to reach me ...

 <!---
 carloscjm/carloscjm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.